umutyerli/event-listeners/README.md

 ## Installing Event Listener Artifact

-1. Go into the `event-listeners` directory, and install the Artifact
+1. Go into the `event-listeners` directory, and install the Artifact.
+Use the settings.xml provided in the repository
    ```
    cd event-listeners
-   mvn clean install
+   mvn clean install -s config/settings.xml
    ```

+## DM-HelloWorld Project to Git Repository

+This Repository contains a project called 'DM-HelloWorld' that will be used as demo in Decision Manager.
+In order for Decision Manager to import the DM-HelloWorld project, the project will need to come from a Git URL.
+Please create a new Git Repository and push the 'DM-HelloWorld' folder and its contents into the new Git Repository.

 ## Using Event Listeners with Decision Manager